jz222/caasy-nextjs-blog-template/README.md

 ### Logo

 The logo is used in the navigation bar as well as in the footer.
 To change the logo, update the logo component in `components/logo/`.

+## Supported Elements

+Caasy continuously adds new elements.
+Therefore, this template might not support all of them.
+The following elements are currently supported:

+- container
+- headline
+- image
+- markdown
+- rich text
+- text

+Each element is rendered by its respective component.
+You can find them in `components/elements/`.
+Feel free to adjust them to your needs.

+## Contributions

+This template is free for everyone and it should evolve together with Caasy.
+If you improve the template or add any kind of functionality and would like to share it with others, feel free to open a pull request.

+## License

+Feel free to use this template and adapt it to your needs.
+It's not mandatory but we would appreciate it, if you gave us credit.